 All persons are victimized by their past, which may operate as mischief mongers in the present.
 A good adjustment presupposes modulating one's activities to present-day considerations rather than resigning to promptings inspired by childish needs and misinterpretations.
-In therapy the patient may become aware of what early patterns are repeating themselves in his adult life.
-This may provide him with an incentive for change.
-On the other hand, it may give the patient an excuse to rationalize his defections on the basis that unalterable damage has been done to him by his parents, who are responsible for all of his trouble.
-The therapist may remind the patient that he, like anyone else, has a tendency to project outmoded feelings, fears, and attitudes into the present.
-His early hurtful experiences undoubtedly contribute to his insecurity and to his devalued self-esteem.
-They continue to contaminate his adjustment now, and he, therefore, must try to overcome them.
+In therapy the patient may become aware of the early patterns that repeat themselves in adult life.
+This may provide one with an incentive for change.
+On the other hand, it may give the patient an excuse to rationalize defects on the basis that unalterable damage has been done by the parents, who are responsible for all of his or her trouble.
+The therapist may remind the patient that the patient, like anyone else, has a tendency to project outmoded feelings, fears, and attitudes into the present.
+Early hurtful experiences undoubtedly contribute to the patient's insecurity and to devalued self-esteem.
+They continue to contaminate one's adjustment now, and, therefore, must try to overcome them.
 Thus, the therapist would make a statement similar to the following:

 Th.
 Ruminating on your unfortunate childhood and bitter past experiences are indulgences you cannot afford.
 These can poison your present life if you let them do this.
 It is a credit to you as a person to rise above your early misfortunes.
-Attempt to restrain yourself when you fall back into thinking about past events you no longer can control or when you find yourself behaving childishly.
-Remember, you may not have been responsible for what happened to you when you were a child, but you are responsible for perpetuating these patterns in the present.
+Attempt to restrain yourself when you fall back into thinking about past events and you no longer can control or when you find yourself behaving childishly.
+Remember, you may not have been responsible for what happened to you were a child, but you are responsible for perpetuating these patterns in the present.
 Say to yourself, "I'm going to release myself from the bonds of the past."
 And work at it.